PotHix/pothix.github.com/content/post/stats-feb-2018.md

 [![Amount of sleep for this month](/images/stats/2018/feb/sleep.jpg "Amount of sleep for this month")](/images/stats/2018/feb/sleep.jpg "")

-As we can see in the chart, it's almost the same but a little bit more deep sleep. 👍
+As we can see in the chart, it's almost the same as the last month, and I'm happy with that. 👍

 Considering the whole user base from mi-band:

 [![Sleep comparison with the user base](/images/stats/2018/feb/sleep_deep_comparison.jpg "Sleep comparison with the user base")](/images/stats/2018/feb/sleep_deep_comparison.jpg "")

-My goal is to change this chart for the last month.
-I want to be **above average for the sleeping earlier chart** and hope to have **more deep sleep**.
+This chart only consider the last 7 days.
+My goal [last month](/post/stats-jan-2018) was to improve my "Fell asleep score" and it's really better now.

+My new routine consider sleeping at 22:30 and waking up between 6 and 6:30.
+As you can see, it's working really well. 😀

+We just have do ignore the deep sleep for the last 7 days. ✌️

 ### TV Shows

-According to [tvshowtime](https://www.tvshowtime.com) I watched 22
+According to [tvshowtime](https://www.tvshowtime.com) I watched 3
 episode this month:

 [![TV shows watched this month according to tvshowtime](/images/stats/2018/feb/tvshows.jpg "TV shows watched this month according to tvshowtime")](/images/stats/2018/feb/tvshows.jpg "")

-We finished the first season of **Billions**, finished the 4th season of **Vikings**, and started **Punisher**. 😀
+I forgot to add it to the app before it was too late.
+These 3 episodes are related to **Punisher**. 😀

-I spent **19 hours** of my life watching TV shows this month.
+I spent **3 hours** of my life watching TV shows this month...
+But I also watched some movies.
+I'm not tracking movies yet because I usually don't watch that much.
+Last year I watched less than 10 movies.
+In case I decide to start watching more movies I will consider tracking them.

 ### Words written and errors